-The results of this study include the design, properness, and effectiveness of open-ended problems, also profile of student's higher-order-thinking-skills.
+The results of this study are including the design, properness, and effectiveness of open-ended problems, also profile of student's higher-order-thinking-skills.
 The developed open-ended-problems are consists of 10 problems on a global warming phenomenon.
 These problems represent the indicators of the higher-order-thinking-skill.
 In fact, higher-order-thinking-skill of students consists of several aspects, i.e. the ability to analyze, evaluate, and create.
 Moreover, the ability to analyze, evaluate, and create can be represented by three indicators as follows; first in analysis, students can recognize and distinguish between the causes and the result of a complicated scenario, students can analyze the incoming information and share it into smaller sections to find patterns and relationships, and students can identify and formulate questions.
-Second, in the evaluation, students can give an assessment of the idea and the methodology by using match and standard criteria to ensure the effectiveness, students can hypothesize, criticize, and do the test, and students can accept or reject a statement based on predetermined criteria.
-Third, in creation, students can make a generalization of ideas or ways, students can determine a way to solve the problem, and students can organize the parts of something into new structures that have never existed before [2].
+Second in evaluation, students can give an assessment of the idea and the methodology by using match and standard criteria to ensure the effectiveness, students can hypothesize, criticize, and do the test, and students can accept or reject a statement based on predetermined criteria.
+Third in creation, students can organize the parts of something into new structures that have never existed before [2].

 Open-ended problems are given to experts and students to measure the properness.
 Properness questionnaire prepared with some aspects of the assessment criteria, i.e. the aspect of content, construct, and language.
-Properness test of open-ended problems to measure the higher-order-thinking-skills of students is done by experts in two stages.
-The first stage did before the open-ended problem sare tested in a small scale trial.
-The second stage did before the open-ended problems are tested in a large scale trial.
+Properness test of open ended problems to measure the higher-order-thinkingskills of students is done by experts in two stages.
+The first stage done before the open ended problems is tested in a small scale trial.
+The second stage done before the open ended problems is tested in a large scale trial.
 The test result about the properness of open-ended problems at the first stage is presented in Table 1 and the second stage is presented in Table 2.

+Table 1.
+Res ult of properne ss test open-e nded proble ms at the fir st stage.

 No Evaluator Content Content Constructs ge

-2 Evaluator Score in % Score in % Score in %
+INO Evaluator Score in % Score in % Score in %

 1 Validator 1 9 100 9 100 9 100

 2 Validator 2 8 88.89 8 88.89 8 88.89

 3 Validator 3 8 88.89 8 88.89 8 88.89

 Aver age 8.33 92.59 8.33 92.59 8.33 92.59

-Crite ria very pro per very pro oper very pro oper
+Crite ria very pro per very pro oper very pr oper

 Table 1.
-The result of properness test open-ended problems at the first stage e 2.
-The result of properness test open-ended problems at the second stage. ---
+Result of properness test open-ended problems at the first stage.